dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  One of life's greatest pleasures is accomplishing what others say you cannot.
+  The invariable mark of wisdom is to see the miraculous in the common.
 </pre>
 The Daily Quote will be updated automatically every 20 minutes!!
 ## 🌟 Experiences (886 days)